-Frances K. Barg, PhD is a medical anthropologist and a professor in the Department of Family Medicine and Community Health, a senior fellow in the Center for Public Health Initiatives at the Perelman School of Medicine, and a senior scholar in the Department of Epidemiology, Biostatistics and Informatics.
-She is also associated faculty in the Department of Anesthesia and Critical Care, and a professor in the Department of Anthropology at the University of Pennsylvania.
-Much of her work is focused on eliciting patient and stakeholder perspectives about the illness experience in order to incorporate those perspectives into interventions and practices.
+Frances K. Barg, PhD is a medical anthropologist and Professor Emeritus in the Department of Family Medicine and Community Health, a Senior Fellow in the Center for Public Health Initiatives at the Perelman School of Medicine, and a senior scholar in the Department of Epidemiology, Biostatistics and Informatics.
+She is also associated faculty in the Department of Anesthesia and Critical Care, and Professor Emeritus in the Department of Anthropology at the University of Pennsylvania.
+Much of Dr. Barg’s work is focused on eliciting patient and stakeholder perspectives about the illness experience in order to incorporate those perspectives into interventions and practices.
 Incorporating “end-user” perspectives enhances community engagement, maximizes buy-in from stakeholders, and highlights issues that experts may not acknowledge.

 She holds a PhD in Medical Anthropology from the University of Pennsylvania, and an MEd in Rehabilitation Counseling from the University of Pittsburgh.